-When contours on a map merge together then that route should never be used.
-This fails what I call my ‘roll test’ ie: if you fell you would continue to fall and hurt yourself.
-Conversely if there are gaps between contours then that land is climbable, clearly though the closer together they are the harder work it is!
+When the orange contour lines a map merge then that route/path should never be used.
+A merged contour fails what I call my ‘roll test’. ie: if you fell you would continue to fall and hurt yourself.
+Conversely if there are gaps between contours (often barely discernible) then that land is climbable.
+Clearly though, the closer together they are the harder work it is!

 Descending steep ground is always harder than climbing it, particularly if you want to protect your knees and ankles.
 I will almost always look to climb the steepest ground early in a walk and then look for a more gradual descent.
-It does not matter if it is longer in distance, it may well be shorter in time.
+It does not matter if the descent is longer in distance, it may well be shorter in time.

 On a map the background colour signifies a change in walkers rights.
-O O/S 1.25k maps background yellow (as opposed to white) gives the walker a right to roam.
+On O/S 1.25k maps background yellow (as opposed to white) gives the walker a right to roam.
 There can be some local restrictions but in essence the walker can walk where they want therefore giving the opportunity to explore further, enjoy the wildlife more and look for even better views.

 You will find the best views on any walk when uphill land is not in the way.
 Looking downhill or over valleys is almost inevitably better than uphill.
-Examples to look for are contouring a slope where the better views are downhill or sticking as long as possible to eiher shoulders and ridges than dropping in to valleys where views are restricted.
+Examples to look for are contouring a slope where the better views are downhill or sticking as long as possible to either shoulders and ridges than dropping in to valleys where views are restricted.

-Marshland is shown on maps by blue tufty markings on open land, usually on flat land near rivers.
+Marshland is shown on maps by blue tufty markings on open land, usually on flatter areas near rivers.
 Avoid.
 Similarly avoid walking in river or stream beds for long periods (larger rivers tend to have muddy rather than rocky banks), they will be rocky, steep sided and after rain potentially dangerous.
-As pointed out earlier there will also be poor views.
+In addition the views are restricted.